 New research is finally showing that the body can regenerate cardiac cells.
 Heart-tissue regenerating compounds are known as neocardiogenic substances.
 Some of these can regrow heart cells, which then restore healthy heart tissue.

 Resveratrol, Siberian ginseng, red wine extract, Geum Japonicum, and N-acetyl-cysteine are just a few of these regenerative heart substances.

-Other new studies show that stem cells through the placenta can also regenerate heart cells.
+Other new studies show that stem cells can regenerate heart cells through the placenta.

 You can also try moringa extra to prevent heart damage and also increase stem cell production.